-We judge all tourist, so don’t take it personally.
+We judge all tourists, so don’t take it personally.

 Catch a show in the West End

-I’ve brought tickets for as little as £15 for a show in the West End, and if you go to the ticket booth early in the day, you might score some inexpensive tickets.
+I’ve bought tickets for as little as £15 for a show in the West End, and if you go to the ticket booth early in the day, you might score some inexpensive tickets.

-Looking for what to see in London I recommend are ‘The Book of Mormon’ not for the faint of hearts or the super religious, the ‘Lion King’ and ‘Wicked’.
+Looking for what to see in London?
+I recommend are ‘The Book of Mormon’ (not for the faint of hearted or the super religious), the ‘Lion King’ and ‘Wicked’.

-Shows my friends have seen in the West End, and Love is ‘Thriller’ and ‘Dream Girls’.
+Shows my friends have seen in the West End, and Love are ‘Thriller’ and ‘Dream Girls’.
 To find even more things to do in the West End read my guide on top things to do in Covent Garden.

-Trafalgar Square has been the site of many celebrates, like the Chinese New Year’s Celebration and the recent World Cup games.
+Trafalgar Square has been the site of many celebrations, like the Chinese New Year’s Celebration and the recent World Cup games.
 It’s also home to the National Gallery and Nelson’s Column.

-Soho was once of the main entrainment districts of London in the 19th century.
+Soho was once one of the main entertainment districts of London in the 19th century.
 And not much has changed as Soho is still one of the most popular nightlife spots in London.

-With the hidden Kingly Court, old news outlet, coveted dessert shops and tiny speakeasies everywhere.
+With the hidden Kingly Court, old news outlets, coveted dessert shops, and tiny speakeasies everywhere.
 Soho is alive and ready to party — day or night.

 For some of the best restaurants in London, check out Chinatown, which is near Soho.

-There are four red gates mark the entrance to London Chinatown.
+There are four red gates marking the entrance to London Chinatown.
 Visiting Soho and London Chinatown are two of the top places to visit in London.